Air Monitoring

 What equipment is used for asbestos air testing?

-The key equipment includes pumps and filters which are used to collect the samples and slides and microscopes used to analyse the samples.
+The key equipment includes pumps and filters, used to collect the samples, and slides and microscopes, used to analyse the samples.

 How accurate is the asbestos air testing?